Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Voltage Control Problem Formulation

 where $v_i'$ is system voltage after taking action $u_i$ and realization of $v^{env}_i$.
 For more details of DDPG, readers may refer to~\cite{lillicrap2015continuous}.

-There have been a growing line of papers that use RL for voltage control~\cite{wang_data-driven_2020,8944292,9113746,9274529}.
-In particular, ~\cite{wang_data-driven_2020} uses standard multi-agent DDPG for voltage control.
-However, in standard DDPG, stability is not an explicit requirement, it plays the role of implicit regularization since instability leads to high costs.
-The lack of an explicit stability requirement can lead to several issues.
+In standard DDPG, stability is not an explicit requirement, it plays the role of implicit regularization since instability leads to high costs.
+However, the lack of an explicit stability requirement can lead to several issues.
 During the training phase, the policy may become unstable, causing the training process to terminate.
 Even after a policy is trained, there is no formal guarantee that the closed loop system is stable, which hinders the learned policy's deployment in real-world power systems where there is a very strong emphasis on stability.
 Next, we will introduce our framework that guarantees stability in policy learning.